Sligo: Sligo Port

-Sligo is one of just two operating ports on Ireland's northwest coast between Galway and Derry, the other being Killybegs.
-The harbour can accommodate ships with a maximum draft of 5.2 m and a maximum length of 100 m; the Port of Sligo extends from the Timber Jetty for a distance of 1.3 km.
+Sligo is the only working cargo port on Ireland's northwest coast between Galway and Derry.
+The harbour can accommodate ships with a maximum draft of 4.5m, a maximum length of 100m and a maximum deadweight of 3000 metric tons.
+There are currently two berths at the port, Deepwater Quay with a length of 75m and Barytes Quay with a length of 55m.
+There is also a pontoon called Timber Jetty much closer to the town centre with mooring for small pleasure craft.
+Sligo's quays extend for a distance of approximately 1 mi.

 The Harbour Commissioners of Sligo administered the port from 1877 until Sligo County Council took over responsibility for the Harbour from Sligo Harbour Commissioners in June 2006.

 Records show the development of Sligo's port, exporting agricultural goods to Britain and Europe, in the 13th century with the arrival of the Normans.
 In 1420 port dues were levied for the first time.
 Later, as a port under Gaelic lords the harbour continued to flourish.
 Control of the taxes or "cocket" of Sligo port became a sought after prize of local dynasties.
 Native merchant families, like the O'Creans wine importers being the most well known.
 Sligo traded with France, Spain and Portugal throughout the Middle Ages.

-After incorporation into the British Empire from 1607 onward Sligo was an important port.
-During the 17th and 18th centuries, the port was used for the transit of significant quantities of cattle, hides, butter, barley, oats, and oatmeal being exported and with the city's linen exports well established.
+Sligo was an important port within the Kingdom of Ireland.
+During the 17th and 18th centuries, the port was used for the transit of linen, cattle, hides, butter, barley, oats and oatmeal.
 Imports included wood, iron, maize and coal.
-The town prospered due to the trade with wealthy merchants setting up homes along the then fashionable Castle Street and Radcliffe Street (later renamed Grattan Street).
+The town prospered due to the trade, with wealthy merchants setting up homes along the then fashionable Castle Street and Radcliffe Street (later renamed Grattan Street).
+Linen was a major export also through Sligo Port, with Pernmill Road memorialising the linen textile mills.